asiapay-lib/paysdk-android-demo/README.md

 For Complete Integration guide follow [PaySdk_Android_IntegrationGuide.docx](https://github.com/asiapay-lib/paysdk-android-lib/files/4444819/PaySdk_ANdroid_IntegrationGuide.docx)

 ### Support
 Asiapay is a tech company.
 All our engineers handle support too.
-You can write to us at it@pesopay.com ,it@paydollar.com , it@siampy.com and expect a response from the devs responsible for the Android SDK.
+You can write to us at it@pesopay.com ,it@paydollar.com , it@siampy.com and expect a response from the devs from the Android SDK.

 ### License
 MIT Licensed.
 LICENSE file added to repo.